coder/docs/setup/teardown.md

-**Note:** these instructions help you remove infrastructure spun up via our [Kubernetes Documentation](https://coder.com/docs/setup/kubernetes), and do not include teardown steps for any additional cluster resources that may have been deployed.
+**Note:** these instructions help you remove infrastructure spun up via our [Kubernetes Documentation](https://coder.com/docs/setup/kubernetes), and do not include teardown steps for any additional resources that may have been created outside of these steps

 ## Amazon Elastic Kubernetes Service (EKS)